 The success of the Twilight movies comparable to many "boy-friendly" franchises has essentially created a battle of the sexes.

-30 Days of Night fans and fans of the director David Slade are now at odds with Twilight fans because he's now directing The Twilight Saga: Eclipse.
+Thirty Days Of Night fans and fans of the director David Slade are now at odds with Twilight fans because he's now directing The Twilight Saga: Eclipse.
 Twilight fans thinking he's gonna ruin it, while Slade fans think he'll finally make the franchise worth the hype.
 And there's also a Broken Base regarding the fact that Slade chose to direct Eclipse when he said he didn't even want to touch the franchise.

 To a certain extent, 2009's Star Trek versus Avatar fans, due to the latter taking a lot of attention at the 2010 Oscars fans feel was stolen away from Trek.
 This is mainly the younger fans that Star Trek gained, with its hipper, attractive cast and brisker storytelling, as opposed to Cameron's much longer story and more alien world.
 And that's before we toss in Avatar's (ultimately lost) rivalry with The Hurt Locker at the Oscars.